Codeception/Codeception/docs/modules/WebDriver.md

 * `capabilities` - Sets Selenium2 [desired capabilities](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities).
 Should be a key-value array.
 * `connection_timeout` - timeout for opening a connection to remote selenium server (30 seconds by default).
 * `request_timeout` - timeout for a request to return something from remote selenium server (30 seconds by default).
+* `pageload_timeout` - amount of time to wait for a page load to complete before throwing an error (default 0 seconds).
 * `http_proxy` - sets http proxy server url for testing a remote server.
 * `http_proxy_port` - sets http proxy server port
 * `debug_log_entries` - how many selenium entries to print with `debugWebDriverLogs` or on fail (15 by default).